hanifhefaz/stackoverflow-crawler/README.md

 # stackoverflow-crawler
-Crawl all the questions from stackoverflow website.

-explanation is given in the code as comments.
+This tool is used to scrap all the unanswered questions from stackoverflow. the questions are later saved in a json file with all the realted information.